 You will find that this dip is fairly robust and filling on its own, however regular Mexican toppings are amazing on top.
-I like to chop some avocado, add some black olives and of course salsa or Pico is a great additional for color and flavor.
+I like to chop some avocado, add some black olives and of course, salsa or Pico is a great addition for color and flavor.

 Does Cheese Dip make a good dinner?

 Cheese dip in general can be incredibly filling and makes an amazing dinner.
-Especially with the added cooked chicken, this dip is super filling and a great choice for an appetizer, lunch OR a dinner.
+Especially with the added cooked chicken, this dip is super filling and a great choice for an appetizer, lunch, OR dinner.

 What flavors does Velveeta come in and can it be altered?

-Any processed cheese food works with this recipe and Velveeta brand has several flavors available which are all delicious.
-You can use white cheese, regular cheddar or the flavors with added spices like jalapeno.
+Any processed cheese food works with this recipe and the Velveeta brand has several flavors available which are all delicious.
+You can use white cheese, regular cheddar, or flavor with added spices like jalapeno.

 WHAT ELSE CAN NACHO CHEESE BE SERVED WITH?